jan-x-marek/jseries/README.md

 and it certainly misses some obvious stuff that other users might need.
 I intend to keep adding more stuff in the future, but only to a limited extent.
 I am not planning to duplicate the entire Numpy, Pandas, or whatever, I want to keep it small and simple.

 The library is easily extensible.
 If you like the overall concept, and miss a particular function, please, drop me a message and I may decide to add it.
 Or, you are very welcome to add it on your own and send me a pull request.

+Also, the javadoc is nearly non-existent at the moment, and it will hopefully improve.

 ## Random Design Notes